nukeythenuke/lucid/README.md

 May break some redstone contraptions (I noticed while testing that a fast redstone clock I had setup stopped shortly after starting to sleep), I'm unsure as to why this is.
 Sky jumps when sleeping.

-## Compatability
+## Compatibility
 May or may not work with sleep-vote type mods/datapacks.
 Let me know.
-If you know of any incompatabilities please let me know so I can try work them out.
+If you know of any incompatibilities please let me know so I can try work them out.